 8. Collect Feedback in Chatbot and Livechat

-Almost all websites today either have chatbot or live chat to offer assistance to users.
-But your chatbot can do more than just help users.
-You can use the chat option to collect relevant feedback on website in terms of FAQs, customer support feedback, agent performance, etc. This can be done simply by integrating survey software with your chat tool.
+Your chatbot can do more than just help users.
+You can use the chat option to collect relevant feedback on website in terms of FAQs, the customer experience, support feedback, agent performance, etc. This can be done simply by integrating survey software with your chat tool.

 9. Monitor User Behavior Using Web Analytics

-- Top blogs or resources contributing to conversions
+Top blogs or resources that can improve conversions

 10. Encourage Feedback with Incentives

-Often, we refrain from investing our time and effort in sharing feedback with brands, especially if there is no incentive for us.
+Often, users refrain from investing their time and effort in sharing feedback with brands, especially if there is no incentive for them.
 And this can be a major roadblock in your website feedback strategy.
-So, to encourage more participation, you can offer your visitors incentives, such as rewards, offers, free downloadables, checklists, etc. The key is to select the right incentive that your users would find useful enough.